simantverma/bagisto-docs/api_customer.md

 ## 5. Modify Customer's Profile Details: <a id="modify-customer-profile"></a>

 You can update the customer's account information (only for the currently logged-in customer).
 To achieve this task, you can use the `customer/profile` API call resource.
-This API call will return you the personal details of login customer.
+This API call will return you the personal details of the logged-in customer.

 > _http(s)://example.com/public/api/customer/profile_